What are the most popular dog breeds in the USA right now?

-According to the American Kennel Club stats they're a mixed bunch, but every one of them deserves a spot in the Top 10!
+According to the American Kennel Club they're a mixed bunch, but every single one of them deserves their spot in the Top 10!

 Okay, so now you know who the favorites are, let's take a closer look at each breed individually....

-They're the quintessential family dog and have been in this number one spot every single year for the past two decades (yes, that's TWENTY years, if anyone's counting!).
+They're the quintessential family dog and have been in this number one spot every single year for the past two-and-a-half decades (twenty six years, to be precise).

 There are a whole host of things, the most important one being their wonderfully sunny and friendly personalities, but the undeniable cuteness of roly-poly Lab puppies has got to factor in!

 The German Shepherd dog is entirely different from the Lab in just about every way you can think of, and yet it is also consistently among the most popular dogs both here in the US and around th world.